Last Updated on May 17, 2022 by Grow with Bovees

 So How Long Does it Take For Granular Fertilizer to Work?

 Organic fertilizers, on the other hand, can take between two to six weeks to show any benefit.
-So, you’re probably thinking that only a crazy person would choose slow release and not the quick-release option, but here are a few reasons to think again.
+So, you’re probably thinking that only a crazy person would choose slow acting and not the quick acting option, but here are a few reasons to think again.

 Organic Granular Fertilizer